What we do

-We are independent from the government of the day, and Queenslanders can be assured that we examine contemporary issues rigorously and impartially.
-We also encourage them to collaborate in our research by responding to surveys and providing submissions to inquiries and reviews.
+We examine contemporary issues rigorously and impartially and encourage our stakeholders to collaborate in our research by responding to surveys and providing submissions to inquiries and reviews.

 We translate our research into practice by disseminating it to public sector and criminal justice professionals.
 This ensures that any new knowledge leads to sustainable improvements and helps build agencies’ capacity to prevent and deal with misconduct.

 We protect people who are in danger as a result of assisting a law enforcement agency such as the QPS.
 They include victims of crime, innocent bystanders to a crime, and people who have inside information about criminal or corrupt activity.